magicstickuk/multisite-post-duplicator/readme.txt

 * NEW: Admin notice apon success of dupication with a link to go straight to new post if you wish
 * NEW: Submit button on WordPress post edit page will now update to show that a duplication has been requested
 * FIXED: Fixed User prefix having unintentional double space in some senarios
+* Settings page now global for all sites is the multisite network
 * Prepared plugin for localisation (any translators welcome to contact me please!)
 * Cleaned code for improved efficiency